VanessaMancia/Data-Exfiltration-from-PIP-d-Employee/README.md

 Mitigate any confirmed threats.

 ### Actions Taken
-- All findings were escalated to John’s manager for HR handling.
+- All findings were escalated to Jane's manager for HR handling.
 - No evidence of data exfiltration was found.
-- Recommended monitoring of John’s device for further activity.
+- Recommended monitoring of Jane's device for further activity.

 ---